147 Regiment Royal Armoured Corps

-The 147th Regiment Royal Armoured Corps (147 RAC) was an armoured regiment of the Royal Armoured Corps raised by the British Army in the Second World War.
+147 Regiment Royal Armoured Corps (147 RAC) was an armoured regiment of the Royal Armoured Corps raised by the British Army in the Second World War.
 The regiment was created by the conversion of the 10th Battalion, Hampshire Regiment.
 The regiment served in North-west Europe from June 1944 to May 1945.

 Origin

 The regiment was formed by converting the 10th Battalion, Hampshire Regiment, a war service battalion raised in July 1940 serving with the 201st Independent Infantry Brigade (Home), along with the 9th Hampshires.
 The regiment was commanded by Lt.
 Col. A.R.W.S.
 Koe.
-In common with all other infantry battalions that were transferred to the Royal Armoured Corps, the personnel would have still continued to wear their Hampshire Regiment cap badges on the black beret of the Royal Armoured Corps.
+In common with all other infantry battalions that were transferred to the Royal Armoured Corps, the personnel continued to wear their Hampshire Regiment cap badges on the black beret of the Royal Armoured Corps.
 The regiment named their tanks after famous past battles fought by the Hampshire Regiment, the CO's tank being named "Minden".